Gaphodil/ReloadedK-Engine-Gaph-Fork/README.md

 * Added window scaling, FPS display, and death/time stats in window title
 * Have `objPlayer` emit signals on certain actions
-* Refactor `objJumpSwitchSpike` to be one object with four directions, and swap on player jump signals rather than jump keypress
+* Refactored `objJumpSwitchSpike` to be one object with four directions, and swap on player jump signals rather than jump keypress

 <details>
 <summary>Original changelog (in reverse chronological order)</summary>